tytydraco/yessleep/out/I_found_my_boyfriend_with_his_heart_torn_out_I_know_who_did_it_He_calls_me_mom.md

 "Because you're going to be my new mom," he said, as if it were obvious.
 "My last mom taught me wrong.
 She thought the machines could keep the bad parts locked away, but they just made them stronger.
 But you're different.
 You understand me.
 And if you're good—if you really love me—I won't have to hurt anyone else.
 Not my foster family, not the kids at school.
 They can all stay alive."

 The worst part was his sincerity.
-The desperate need for connection warring with something ancient and hungry behind his eyes.
+The desperate need for connection warring with something hungry and violent behind his eyes.
 I thought of Michael's chest, torn open like paper.
 Of Ms. Hutton's missing heart.
 Of all the small cruelties I'd witnessed and dismissed.

 "Of course I'll be your mom," I whispered, and watched his face light up with terrible joy.